MicrosoftDocs/winrt-api/windows.system.remotesystems/knownremotesystemcapabilities_spatialentity.md

 The canonical string name of the spatial entity capability.

 ## -remarks
-TBD - this is needed for remote sessions?
+TBD1 - this is needed for remote sessions?

 ## -see-also
-TBD

 ## -examples